Melania Trump ‘Body Double’ Returns As Donald Trump Visits Tornado-Hit Alabama, At Least According To Twitter

 — UnsilentMajority ???? (@The_UnSilent_) April 24, 2018

-A video of Melania Trump leaving Air Forec One in August of 2018 also set off the “body double” conspiracy theories, with one Twitter user analyzing the below video, and concluding that the woman depicted in the video was “20 pounds heavier” than the “real” Melania Trump.
+A video of Melania Trump leaving Air Force One in August of 2018 also set off the “body double” conspiracy theories, with one Twitter user analyzing the below video, and concluding that the woman depicted in the video was “20 pounds heavier” than the “real” Melania Trump.

 Does this look like Melania? pic.twitter.com/2YXsMh5D6u